 What year do tables relate to?

-Older tables, available in the Tables Archive, have not been updated to reflect the 3 methodological changes and are therefore not consistent with the latest tables for 2010 to 2014.
+Older tables, available in the Tables Archive, have not been updated to reflect the current methodology and are therefore not consistent with the latest tables for 2010 to 2016.

-However, a high level Time Series for total (registered and unregistered) enterprises and registered enterprises has been constructed for 2000 to 2014.
+However, a high level time series for total (registered and unregistered) enterprises and registered enterprises has been constructed for 2000 to 2016.
 This long time series has been produced on a consistent basis as far as possible.

 When will the figures be updated?

-It is the aim to publish the Businesses in Scotland 2015 as soon as possible after the release of the Office for National Statistics’ (ONS) UK Business Activity and the Department for Business, Innovation and Skills’ (BIS) Business Population Estimates for the UK and Regions publications, which are due out in Autumn 2015.
+We aim to publish the Businesses in Scotland 2017 as soon as possible after the release of the Office for National Statistics’ UK Business Activity and the Department for Business, Energy and Industrial Strategy Business Population Estimates for the UK and Regions publications, which are due out in Autumn 2017.